Okay, let’s get this Akaso Brave 7 LE review started!

 Is the Akaso Brave 7 LE worth the money?

 Would I say this is the best camera for action shots?
 No, but it does take some amazing footage especially when you consider it’s a pretty low cost camera.
-You will need to aware of the limitations such as battery life and the still photos, the quality of which is just fine for my needs.
+You will need to be aware of the limitations such as battery life and the still photos, the quality of which is just fine for my needs.

 Is it the best Akaso camera?
 No, but the latest version, the Akaso 8, is double the price.

-If you really need high quality stills you’ll have to find more than double the price for one of DGI’s, or Go Pro’s, cameras.
+If you really need high quality stills you’ll have to find more than double the price for one of DGI’s or Go Pro’s, cameras.